jdspiral/meaning-machine/README.md

 - But they know what often comes after “pet the…”

-**Meaning Machine** lets you see how this works — and why it matters in an era where AI writes resumes, moderates speech, and shapes how truth circulates.
+**Tokenizer** lets you see how this works — and why it matters in an era where AI writes resumes, moderates speech, and shapes how truth circulates.

 ---